Deadparrots/DPNotes/README.md

 - Infinite Rows
 - Hotkeyed Hiding and Showing

-Not Guranteed but planned improvements
+Not Guaranteed but planned improvements
 - Settings Menu
 - Row shifting
 - Option for paging